Read Time: 4 minutes

 Paving the Way for Future Breast Cancer Treatments

 Researchers at Huntsman Cancer Institute used a magnetic resonance-guided focused ultrasound device for the first time to treat a patient with breast cancer in a clinical trial.
 This device uses magnetic resonance imaging to locate and target the tumor, then sound waves heat the tissue and kill the cancer.
-Cindy Matsen, MD, breast surgeon at Huntsman Cancer Institute and associate professor in the department of surgery at the U, is the principal investigator for this clinical trial and Allison Payne, PhD, associate professor of radiology and imaging sciences at the U, invented the device and developed the procedure.
+Cindy Matsen, MD, leader of the Breast and Gynecologic Cancer Center at Huntsman Cancer Institute and associate professor in the department of surgery at the U, is the principal investigator for this clinical trial and Allison Payne, PhD, associate professor of radiology and imaging sciences at the U, invented the device and developed the procedure.
 The clinical trial is analyzing the procedure’s effectiveness.
 Eventually, researchers hope this treatment will replace surgery for some breast cancer patients.

 Physician-Scientist Receives Grant to Help Veterans with Geographic and Racial Disparities